-We approached a registered Australian Clinical Psychologist, who specialises in cystic fibrosis, to answer questions we commonly hear.
+We approached a registered Australian Clinical Psychologist, who specialises in cystic fibrosis, to answer questions we commonly hear about CF and psychology.
 To respect patient privacy, they have requested to remain anonymous.

 Can you tell us a little about yourself?